|[Elijah Wald home] [Robert Johnson] [Narcocorrido] [Josh White] [Music and albums] [Elijah Wald bio] [Other writing]|

 because he spoke without a written text or notes, as always using only a

 few cards with key phrases written on them.
 In general, this version is

-a good streamlining of the original speech, but it is worth noting one section
+a good streamlining of the original speech (which is online here), but it is worth noting one section

 which he chose to omit: When he talks about the draft, he went on to say

 that Harvard had circulated a questionaire to its faculty, asking them how